felias-fogg/RescueAVR/readme.txt

 stop-bit.
 The board tries to recognize the chip after pressing the button and then allows you to interactively change any fuse or lock, to reset the fuses to its default value, or to erase the chip.
-If the chip is unknown, it will still recogize a chip signature.
+If the chip is unknown, it will still recognize a chip signature.
 If you know how many fuse bytes the chip has, you can specify that and continue from there in order to manually change the fuses to desirable values (look into the manual!).
 If the board cannot detect any chip, you